-The engine trouble warning light will come on while the start switch is pushed, but this does not indicate a malfunction.
+This warning light will come on when the key is turned to "ON" and the start switch is pushed, but this does not indicate a malfunction.

-ABS warning light "@" (for ABS models)
+ABS warning light "(a)" (for ABS models)

 In normal operation, the ABS warning light comes on when the key is turned to "ON", and goes off after traveling at a speed of 10 km/h (6 mi/h) or higher.
 If the ABS warning light: